techworkersco/twc-site-berlin/_events/🎉-general-meeting-42.md

 ## 🗒️ Agenda items (work in progress)

+* Introductions
+* Report back from action at AWS summit
+* Planned event: “Talking to your coworkers about Palestine”
-* 5 year anniversary of Berlin TWC in June
+* CRM of TWC Berlin members
+* Motivating coworkers to participate in an Electoral Board vote
-* Strategies and visions of Berlin TWC
+* Burnout and regeneration for organizers
-* How to better plan events and actions

-Got some ideas for the agenda?
-Message @haldente on Telegram, suggest an item in our Telegram group chat, or email info@techworkersberlin.com.
+* Organizing the next meeting

 ## 📍 Venue